theoptips/mentor_FAQ/FAQ_DMND.md

 - FAQ 020	How to set up a google adword campaign, a checklist from Google https://ads.google.com/home/resources/how-to-setup-googleads-a-checklist/
 - FAQ 021	Recommended articles Ans 23
 - FAQ 022	How do I write an effective empathy map?
 Ans 24
+- FAQ 023	Recommended but optional readings and resources on for DMND.
+Ans 25

 # ANSWERS
 - Answer 000 When in doubt email support@udacity.com